khoitd1997/cat_detection_station/distro/README.md

   - U-boot: rpi3 is officially supported so shouldn't be too much work
 - Kernel Module and DTS:
   - i2c, iio subsystem in kernel settings(as built-in not modules)
+  - iio python bindings
-  - eudev for device loading
+  - mdev for device loading(remember to enable it)
-  - Pi camera: use v4l firmware
+  - Pi camera:
+    -  select the extra option for rpi firmware, (no need for start_x = 1 in config.txt)
+    -  enable the relevant options in Multimedia application inside kernel driver of kernel settings
   - dts support for kernel modules autoload
 - Other stuffs:
   - libiio
   - glog for logging
 - Debug Tools:
-  - vcdbg: for debugging of dts
+  - vcdbg: for debugging of dts and other rpi specific things
   - bash: just for initial debugging
   - nano
   - coreutils